 For these reasons, a company should also require an activist to sign a confidentiality agreement before sharing material information.
-However, that activist may not want to receive such information so as to avoid becoming an 'information insider' and thereby be restricted from trading in the target company's shares while it is in that position.
+However, that activist may not want to receive such information to avoid becoming an 'information insider' and thereby being restricted from trading in the target company's shares while in that position.

-There is no prescribed form of disclosure, provided that the information disclosed is sufficient to properly inform the market of all material matters.
-In the case of a demand to call the meeting, this will often include disclosing the form of requisition itself or the text of the resolution proposed.
+There is no prescribed form of disclosure, provided that the information disclosed is sufficient to inform the market of all material matters properly.
+In the case of a demand to call a meeting, this will often include disclosing the form of requisition itself or the text of the resolution proposed.